 Are scholarships available for the TM course for international students? ➜

 All International applicants are strongly encouraged to learn the TM program prior to matriculation at MUM.
 If for some reason an international student cannot learn prior to enrolling at MUM, the fee will be covered as part of tuition expenses.

-The Transcendental Meditation Sidhi program℠ is a simple, natural, effortless set of procedures that accelerate the personal growth gained from the TM technique.
+The TM-Sidhi program is a simple, natural, effortless set of procedures that accelerate the personal development gained from the TM technique.